mricha41/ezpages/README.md

     <li>
         You want a solution that is easy to secure.
         <ul>
-            <li>The surface of area of attack is pretty small by default.
+            <li>The surface area of attack is pretty small by default.
 Securing it will likely require much less effort.</li>
             <li>Of course this depends on your particular use case, but the number of dependencies is more or less as low as you want it to be.</li>
         </ul>
     </li>